intbio-ncl/BiomationScripterLib/docs/OTProto_Templates.md

     * `self.tips_needed` is used to determine how many tip boxes are required
     * `self.tip_types` is used to get the labware type for the tip boxes, and to determine which pipette should be assigned which tip box
     * If a pipette type is required but has not been loaded, an error will be raised
+* `calculate_and_add_tips(self, Transfer_Volumes: List[float], New_Tip: bool)` returns `None`
+    * Determines how many tips of each tip type is required based on the currently loaded pipette types and a list of transfer volumes
+    * For each transfer volume, the most appropriate pipettea and tip type is selected
+    * If `New_Tip` is `True`, then a new tip will be used for every transfer (including situations where a transfer needs to be split into multiple steps)
+    * If `New_Tip` is `False`, then the same tip is used for all transfers which share that tip type
+    * The number of tips needed are stored in `self.tips_needed`
+    * This method can be called multiple times during a protocol, but these must occur after `load_pipettes` and before `add_tip_boxes_to_pipettes`
+* `tip_racks_prompt(self)` returns `None`
+    * Pauses the protocol at run time and informs the user of how many tip boxes of each type is required
+    * Should be called after `add_tip_boxes_to_pipettes`
 * `run(self)` returns `None`
     * This should be extended by an OTProto template
     * Calls `self.load_pipettes()`
 * `run_as_module(self, Parent)` returns `None`

+    !!! warning "Warning"

-    * This is experimental and should only be used with caution
+        * `run_as_module` is experimental and should be used with caution
-    * This method may disappear or be changed in a way which is not backward compatible
+        * This method may disappear or be changed in a way which is not backward compatible without notice

 <!--